Companies (Audit, Investigations and Community Enterprise) Act 2004

+Part 1 – Auditors, Accounts, Directors' Liabilities and Investigations

+Chapter 4 – Investigations

+In 2005, Griffiths thought that powers to require documents, under section 21 of this Act, and to enter and remain on premises, under section 23 thereof, were reminiscent of the novel Nineteen Eighty-Four.

 Part 2 – Community interest companies

 This Part introduces community interest companies, and the officer known as the Regulator of Community Interest Companies.

 Part 3 – Supplementary

-Section 65 – Commencement etc
+Section 65 – Commencement etc.

 The Companies (Audit, Investigations and Community Enterprise) Act 2004 (Commencement) and Companies Act 1989 (Commencement No 18) Order 2004 (S.I.
 2004/3322 (C. 154)) was made under this section.

+Community Interest Company Regulations 2005

+The Community Interest Company Regulations 2005 (SI 2005/1788) were made under powers conferred by this Act.